 The law library accounts for approximately 39,228 square feet of the Arizona Law footprint.
 It consists of two floors, located within the Law Commons Building.

-The main level occupies approximately half of the first floor of the Law Commons, and includes 2 classrooms, 6 large study tables, 10 offices including the law journal offices, a circulation desk and course reserves area, public and student computers, and a reference desk.
-The study tables are divided by shelves housing the Arizona law collection.
+The main level occupies approximately half of the first floor of the Law Commons, and includes 2 classrooms, 8 large study tables, 10 offices including the law journal offices, a circulation desk and course reserves area, public and student computers, and a reference desk.
+The study tables are divided by partitions or by shelves housing the Arizona law collection.

 The lower level takes up the entirety of the ground floor of the Law Commons and includes 3 classrooms (which are available for study when no class), 8 small group study rooms, 20 large tables (not including group study rooms), 32 study carrels, 15 additional small and large round tables, and approximately 30 upholstered couches and chairs, all open and throughout the lower floor.